yar-malik/Palsplate-Backend/README.md

 ### Note

 We implemented Jersey with Spring for REST support using JAX-RS API.
 Although, Spring has pretty good REST support.

-Hence you will see difference in Annotations like @PATH rather than @RequestMapping
+Hence you will see difference in Annotations like @PATH being used rather than @RequestMapping